chikos96/flash-ecommerce/README.md

 - As a first time user, I would like to create my own account with the option to login and logout so nobody else can access it.
 - As a first time user, I want to navigate easily in order to find the content and be able to see my contacts.
-- As a user, i want to add my contact.
+- As a user, i want to buy my product.
-- As a user, i want to edit or delete my contact.
+- As a user, i want to edit or delete my product.

 ### Owner
 - As a owner, I want my users to be able to have access to their contacts